ablyamitsaini/ewheelers_V9.1.1/readme.txt

 		• Apple touch icon does not display correctly
 		• Fixed Aweber code
 		• Fixed redirection to same page after turning on the ‘Shipped by me’ option on the seller dashboard.
+		• Restrict to delete default address, removed confirmation on default address and address selection fixes.

 Known Issues and Problems:

 	Following is a list of known errors that don’t have a workaround.
 These issues will be fixed in the subsequent release.